yerekimeatonbaa/alx-pre_course/README.md

-This should not be empty
+This is my latest commit